Dems, union and advocacy group challenge ‘dark money’ law in court

 Another provision scraps the $100 cap on what people can spend in tickets, food and liquor for fundraisers for candidates without having to disclose the source of those dollars.

 What makes that important is someone with resources can put on a $5,000-a-plate fundraiser for legislators and absorb all the costs.
-So the pricetag for the affair — and even who paid for it — would Most significant, it eliminates laws that require groups spending money to influence elections to register first with the state.
+So the pricetag for the affair — and even who paid for it — would never be made public even though the candidate would know his or her benefactor.
+Most significant, it eliminates laws that require groups spending money to influence elections to register first with the state.
 And these same groups also can refuse to disclose donors to the public if they are registered with the Internal Revenue Service as a “social welfare” organization.

 The prime architect was Rep. J.D.
 Mesnard, R-Chandler, who is now speaker of the House.